blackm0re/sylpheed/README.md

 - (feature)
   Support for encrypting and storing encrypted passwords using a master password.
-  See README for more details.
+  Read bellow for more details!

 Master password